+357-22-232-044

 Expats typically choose four main destinations for their relocation: Limassol, Nicosia, Larnaca, and Paphos.

 Nicosia is the capital city of Cyprus.
 It lies inland and, therefore, has no direct access to the sea.
-As a result, it is not as crowded with tourists as seaside cities but has a wide expat community.
+As a result, it is not as crowded with tourists as seaside cities but has a wide expat community with around 20% of non‑nationals.

-The capital is Cyprus’s business, financial, educational, and cultural centre.
-The country’s five leading universities are located there: the University of Cyprus, the University of Nicosia, the European University of Cyprus, the Open University of Cyprus and Frederick University.
+The capital is Cyprus's business, financial, educational, and cultural centre.
+Nicosia is the best place to live in Cyprus for expats with children seeking higher education.
+The country's five leading universities are located there: the University of Cyprus, the University of Nicosia, the European University of Cyprus, the Open University of Cyprus, and Frederick University.

 Nicosia hosts more than 45 foreign embassies, 58 consulates, and offices of many international companies such as Deloitte, Microsoft, Oracle, and Ernst & Young.